group2 0.1.0

 Extract collision geometry from a map .glb file.

 Walks the Assimp scene graph.
-For each mesh node, determines whether it belongs to the collision collection (by checking ancestor node names) or, in prototype mode, always.
-Collision meshes are converted to per-object axis-aligned bounding boxes.
+For each mesh node, determines whether it belongs to the collision collection (by checking ancestor node names) or, in all-mesh mode, always.
+Collision meshes are preserved as WorldTriMesh vertex-for-vertex after Assimp triangulation.

 This function does not produce visual / renderable data — use the existing Renderer::loadSceneModel() path for that.